Minecraft-GBT/docs/en/update.md

 ### June 5, 2024

-- Added Emerald_Rail to the sponsorship acknowledgment page
+- Added Emerald_Rail to the sponsorship acknowledgments page
 - The comment display on the homepage is now more aesthetically pleasing and reasonable (the code may look uncomfortable as I’m not very familiar with VitePress and Vue)

 ### June 8, 2024